aws/sagemaker-python-sdk/doc/api/training/smd_data_parallel_release_notes/smd_data_parallel_change_log.rst

 **Known Issues:**

--  Sagemaker Distributed data parallel has slower throughput than NCCL when run using a single node.
+-  SageMaker Distributed data parallel has slower throughput than NCCL when run using a single node.
 For the best performance, use multi-node distributed training with smdistributed.dataparallel.
 Use a single node only for experimental runs while preparing your